breandan/breandan.github.io/_posts/2020-06-30-graph-computation.md

 Some, including [Gaunt et al.](https://arxiv.org/pdf/1608.04428.pdf) (2016), have shown gradient is not very effective, as the space of boolean circuits is littered with islands which have zero gradient.
 Their representation is also relative complex -- effectively, they are trying to learn a recursively enumerable language using something like a [Neural Turing Machine](https://arxiv.org/pdf/1410.5401.pdf) (Graves et al., 2014).

-More recent work, including that of [Lample et al.](https://arxiv.org/pdf/1912.01412.pdf) (2019), have demonstrated Transformers are capable of learning programs, where the program belongs to a much simpler class of context free languages.
+More recent work, including that of [Lample et al.](https://arxiv.org/pdf/1912.01412.pdf) (2019), have demonstrated Transformers are capable of learning programs, where the program belongs to a much simpler class of context-free languages.
 This space is often much more tractable to search and generate synthetic training data, and appears to be well within the reach of modern language models.

 ![](https://raw.githubusercontent.com/quark0/darts/master/img/darts.png)